Selling a House ‘As Is’ in Tennessee

 Do ever-so-light preparations

-“I would say, make sure that the major systems are working in order to be able to sell to end-user buyers, Federal Housing Administration and Department of Veteran’s Affairs loan buyers.
-Because they can definitely overlook cosmetic issues and those kinds of imperfections.
-But if the major systems are operable, they’re okay with it.
+“I would say, make sure that the major systems are working in order to be able to sell to end-user buyers, Federal Housing Administration (FHA) and Department of Veterans Affairs (VA) loan buyers.
+They can definitely overlook cosmetic issues and those kinds of imperfections, [and] if the major systems are operable, they’re okay with it.
 It’ll attract more buyers,” she says.

 Photograph to show potential

-Your home listing warrants professional photography no matter what condition the property is in.
+Your home listing warrants professional photography, no matter the condition of the property.
 A professional photographer will take steps to shoot each room from the best angle, ensure optimal interior and natural lighting, and edit for the ideal brightness and exposure.

 Your Tennessee agent will almost always arrange for professional photos as part of the listing process.